 Infant growth changes:

-Your baby will grow faster while he is an infant than at any other time in his life.
-Caregivers will keep a record of his growth.
-They will write down the following changes each time you bring him in for a checkup:
+Your infant will grow faster while he or she is an infant than at any other time in his or her life.
+Healthcare providers will record the following changes each time you bring him or her in for a checkup:

-- Weight: Your baby will double his birth weight by the time he is 6 months old.
-He will triple his birth weight by the time he is 1 year old.
-He will gain about 1 to 2 pounds per month.
-He will weigh close to 22 pounds by 1 year old.
-By 2 months, your baby may look chubby.
-His muscles will get stronger the more he learns to use his legs and arms.
+- Your infant will double his or her birth weight by the time he or she is 6 months old.
+He or she will triple his or her birth weight by the time he or she is 1 year old.
+He or she will gain about 1 to 2 pounds per month.

-- Length: He will grow about 1 inch per month for the first 6 months of life.
-He will grow 1/2 inch per month between 6 months and 1 year of age.
-He should be 2 times longer than his birth length by the time he is 10 to 12 months old.
-Most of his growth will happen in his trunk (mid section).
+- Your infant will grow about 1 inch per month for the first 6 months of life.
+He or she will grow ½ inch per month between 6 months and 1 year of age.
+He or she should be 2 times longer than his or her birth length by the time he or she is 10 to 12 months old.
+Most of his or her growth will happen in the trunk (mid-section).

-- Head size: Your baby's head will grow about 1/2 inch every month for the first 6 months.
-His head will grow 1/4 inch per month from 6 months of age until he is 1 year old.
-His head should measure close to 17 inches around by the time he is 6 months old, and 20 inches by 1 year of age.
-His head will be large compared with the rest of his body.
-With time, his body will catch up.
+- Your infant's head will grow about ½ inch every month for the first 6 months.
+His or her head will grow ¼ inch per month between 6 months and 1 year of age.
+His or her head should measure close to 17 inches around by the time he or she is 6 months old and 20 inches by 1 year of age.

 What to feed your infant: